University Centers of Exemplary Mentoring

 About

-The University Centers for Exemplary Mentoring (UCEM) theory of change posits that through financial support, strong mentoring, supportive community, and institutional commitment, students in STEM can thrive and institutions can change graduate science and engineering education in ways that make it more welcoming, inclusive, and equitable for all.
+The University Centers of Exemplary Mentoring (UCEM) theory of change posits that through financial support, strong mentoring, supportive community, and institutional commitment, all students in STEM can thrive and institutions can change graduate science and engineering education in ways that make it more welcoming and inclusive of all talent.
+The UCEM model includes activities in four key areas of graduate education: strong mentoring, supportive community, institutional commitment, and student funding.
+Foundation-supported scholarships for physical science and engineering doctoral students at UCEM campuses, known as “Sloan Scholars," are a key feature of the program.

 Apply

-The Foundation is not seeking to create new University Centers of Exemplary Mentoring at this time.
+The Foundation is not seeking new institutional partners for the University Centers of Exemplary Mentoring.

 We use cookies to analyze our traffic.
 Please decide if you are willing to accept cookies from our website.